Noaemien/ada-template-website/analysis.md

   </iframe>
 </div>

 The observed distribution that is not just skewed but structurally unequal proves the users preferential attachment towards some articles.
 Showing that just raw popularity is not informative for ranking quality.
-This proves the reason why a normalisation using a logarithmic transformation is necessary in creating a meaningful global score metric.
+This further validates the necessity of a logarithmic transformation for normalisation to be able to later create a meaningful global score metric.

 ---